 In the modern era of digitization, traditional tools of Integrated Marketing Communication (Advertising, Sales Promotion, Public Relations, Direct Marketing and Personal Selling) are proving to be more of a base on which the modern tools (Events and Experiences, Social Media Marketing and Mobile Marketing) are emerging.
 The modern tools are enhancing the consumer experience and the impact the messages have on the audience.
 Modern tools provide low cost targeted communications having high visibility and high influence.

 Tools like social media, mobile, online and i-marketing also offer the advantage of data analysis where the companies can track the reach, effectiveness and response for the message.
-After analysing messages having higher consumer response rate and preferences, companies can accordingly tweak and personalize their targeted communications.
+After analysing messages having higher consumer response rates and preferences, companies can accordingly tweak and personalize their targeted communications.

 Consumers are turning more frequently to various types of social media to conduct their information searches and to make their purchasing decisions.
 They are often found searching for and comparing product features online, thus making an informed decision.